 Agnes cares for 3 dependents in her home.

 Entrepreneurs with specialized skills can apply for a loan in the manufacturing sector.
 Examples of businesses in the manufacturing sector are making and selling clothes, shoes, machine parts, baskets…the list goes on.
 These savvy entrepreneurs see the opportunity in their community and, with the help of a loan and their unique talents, can establish their niche.
 Only 3% of our loans are in the manufacturing sector.

 In areas where the poor live alongside the more affluent, businesses in the service sector can be very successful.
 Services include flower cultivation, tailoring/sewing, transportation, repair work, beauty salons and barber shops, and restaurants.
 Loans are needed to begin, expand, or sustain business with tools and supplies.
 Loans given to entrepreneurs in the service sector account for around 7% of our loans.

-Eugenia is from Bolivia.
-She has 4 children.
-She needs a loan of $450 to buy food supplies.
+Abedneco is from Kenya.
+He has 3 children.
+He needs a loan of $400 to purchase ingredients.

 Every dollar donated becomes $1.28 in impact to children and communities worldwide.
 How?

 World Vision is a Christian humanitarian organization dedicated to working with children, families, and their communities worldwide to reach their full potential by tackling the causes of poverty and injustice.